+It is important to bear in mind that not all disabilities are visible and may not be immediately apparent to crew members.
+It may help operators prepare by asking passengers if they have:

+- any disabilities or challenges that could affect how well they can hear and understand safety briefings and crew instructions, or - any mobility issues that could affect how quickly they can evacuate an aircraft, and what extra assistance they would need.

+This could be done by targeted questions:

+- on the operator's website

+- as part of the booking process

+- as part of ticketing information, and/ or

+when checking in passengers.

-- 31. It is important to bear in mind that not all disabilities are visible and may not be immediately apparent to crew members.
-It may help operators prepare by asking passengers if they have: - any disabilities or challenges that could affect how well they can hear and understand safety briefings and crew instructions, or - any mobility issues that could affect how quickly they can evacuate an aircraft, and what extra assistance they would need. - For Part 121 aircraft, rule 121.81(6) states that the senior cabin crew member (flight attendant in the rule wording), or the PIC, needs to be notified when a disabled or escorted person will be a passenger on the aeroplane, so this information is useful to ensure that appropriate briefings are delivered. - 32.
-Passengers have a right to know why they are being asked this information, however some passengers may not want to disclose it.
-To encourage passengers to disclose if they need assistance, it may be helpful to include information on websites and ticketing information about why the operator is asking. - 33.
+For Part 121 aircraft, rule 121.81(6) states that the senior cabin crew member (flight attendant in the rule wording), or the PIC, needs to be notified when a disabled or escorted person will be a passenger on the aeroplane, so this information is useful to ensure that appropriate briefings are delivered.

+Passengers have a right to know why they are being asked this information, however, and some passengers may not want to disclose it.
+They have a right not to, even though this makes it harder for operators to provide tailored briefings.
+To encourage passengers to disclose if they need assistance, it may be helpful to include information on websites and ticketing information about why the operator is asking.

+It is important to remember that not all people with some impairment will identify as disabled, and in some instances their impairment may not be apparent.
+Disabled people have a right to privacy and personal dignity, so can choose to self-identify or not.

 It is recommended that cabin crew have training on diversity and ways to encourage anyone with additional support or communication needs to let them know.
 This can help disabled people feel more comfortable in asking for any additional safety-related assistance.